 Our day packs are with us on car trips and bus rides, they are our carry-ons on airplanes and our go-to for day trips and long outings.
 Since our girls are young (4 and 6) we will be carrying most of the gear for all of us.

 Some of these items may move in and out of the day pack depending on our plan for the day.
 While on a plane we will have our iPads and headphones, we would obviously leave these in the hotel if going for a day hike.
 There are several items like the corkscrew, or the knife in the travel cutlery set, that you need to remove from your day pack before boarding an airplane.

 Planning a family year out is a huge undertaking- for more tips on how to get started read How to Plan a Family Year Out.

-At the bottom of this post Download a Free Packing List for Day Packs Checklist!
+At the bottom of this post Download a Free Packing Checklist for Day Packs!

 Packing List: Adult Day Pack

 Here is the packing list for the total items in our day packs.
 Since there are two of us, some of these items are split between us, or we may just pack one bag for a day trip with all the essentials.